 • RELEASES IMMUNE & HEALING FACTORS TO THE AREA & ASSOCIATED ORGANS

-I like to refer to cupping as a type of ‘reverse deep tissue massage’ with added benefits: While deep tissue massage often gives temporary relief, the pain and pathological tissue problems nearly always come right back as the underlying causes were not addressed.
+I like to refer to cupping as a type of ‘reverse deep tissue massage’ with far more powerful benefits.
+While deep tissue massage often gives temporary relief, the pain and pathological tissue problems nearly always come right back as the underlying causes were not addressed.
 Instead of just giving temporary relief by pressing or massaging the muscles, the powerful therapy of cupping instead pulls stasis outward and releases it, thus giving a more effective and lasting treatment.

-Cupping is great for chronic back pain and stiffness, as well as for tight muscles and stress.
+Cupping is great for chronic back, neck and shoulder pain and stiffness, as well as for tight muscles and stress.
 It is also very useful in treating different chronic diseases.
 It can also serve as both a local as well as overall body detox therapy.
 Once these stuck pathogenic factors are pulled to the surface, broken down by the body and then expelled, the patient can feel a much improved sense of ease, wellbeing and energy.

 Related to cupping, Gua Sha uses friction to release stagnation and pathological factors from the tissues.
-Usually, massage oil is applied and a rounded, smooth tool is used to repeatedly stroke over the affected area until the desired ‘sha’ (bruising or red petechiae) has formed.
+Usually, massage oil is applied and a rounded, smooth tool is used to repeatedly stroke over the affected area until the desired ‘sha’ (red petechiae) has formed.

-This technique is also quite powerful and can effect amazingly quick results and cures.
+Like cupping, this technique is also very powerful and can give amazingly quick results and cures.
 It is especially effective on the cervical/neck area.
 We often find that patients with old whiplash injuries and chronic neck pain have very dark ‘sha’ appear, which can consequently greatly relieve their pain and chronic problems.

 Gua Sha is also used on the shoulders, upper back, para-spinal muscles and trapezius muscles.
 Gua Sha can also be a great way to clear the nervous system of pathogens and stimulate immune function.
 (Gua Sha can work great for colds, neck and shoulder pain and chronic respiratory problems)